kevin-kuan-learning/twa11y-parse-taiwan-hostpital-network/README.md

 Tasks:
 - [v] Parse website links
 - [v] Verify each website is accessble (200)
-- [ ] Check if any missing hospitals by cross-referencing wikipedia
+- [v] Check if any missing hospitals by cross-referencing wikipedia
-- [ ] Label all medical centers
+- [v] Label all medical centers

 Wiki Link: